by Kalle Kilpi

 Think of a golf instructor.
 If he instructs you to take a new grip, a new stance, lean back, rotate your club more, etc. you will feel weird, miss the ball and resort back to your old way of hitting the ball.
 A better approach is for the coach to encourage you to just try a new grip for a while.
 Then, when this begins to feel more natural, further improvements such as leaning back a bit more, etc. can be suggested.

 Below are the typical approval phases and key deliverables of a standard M&A process.

 This process is relatively easy to get going.
 It shouldn’t cause much disruption internally and in starting from basics you won’t feel like you’re following a bureaucratic process like a robot.
-Another thing you should do immediately is to define a “one pager” for each deal and ideally, a dashboard that visualizes the key deal metrics across the pipeline.
+Another thing you should do immediately is to define a “one pager” for each deal and ideally, a dashboard that visualizes the key deal metrics across the M&A pipeline.

 Typical one-pager fields may include:

 - Location Key numbers (headcount, revenue, EBIT, growth)

 - Valuation estimate

 A sample dashboard might include: